Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-core/README.md

 The `AppConfigService` service provides support for loading and accessing global application configuration settings that you store on the server side in the form of a JSON file.

 > You may need this service when deploying your ADF-based application to production servers.
-> There can be more than one server running web apps with different settings, like different addresses for Alfreco Content/Process services.
+> There can be more than one server running web apps with different settings, like different addresses for Alfresco Content/Process services.
 > Or there is a need to change global settings for all the clients.

 The service is already pre-configured to look for the "app.config.json" file in the application root address.